lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 It treats Linux as a thin substrate and brings up the BEAM VM as the primary operating system.
 Elixir sets up your networking.
 Elixir talks to your custom hardware.
 Elixir checks for updates and pulls down binary diffs of payloads.
 Elixir does the blue/green partition switch.

-Instead of writing a sensitive piece of hardware in a language that is finicky and hard to get right, like C. You write it in a language known for resilience and reliability.
+Instead of writing code for a sensitive piece of hardware in a language that is finicky and hard to get right, like C. You write it in a language known for resilience and reliability.
 You get granular error handling and fault recovery.
 And you get to write your product in a high-level language without sacrificing too much in performance.
-Without losing control of your hardware.

 You also gain a lot in observability and debuggability.